by Texas Homesteader ~

 An informed decision could have you wasting less perfectly good food due to a misunderstanding of the purpose of that date on the label!

 So be sure to do your research and decide for yourselves.
-Helpful links are included below.
+Helpful reference links are included below.

 - Paper Napkins In A Paperless Kitchen